Is a PhD the best next step?

 • A corollary of academics not always being good managers is that there can be a higher risk of finding yourself in an unhealthy work environment.
 (I can help you minimize this risk.)

 • There is almost always a financial opportunity cost, in that you could be making more money elsewhere, or investing in a career that will make more money in the long run.
 That said, I have found applicants often seriously underestimate post-PhD salaries, including in academia, while simultaneously being overly optimistic about livable stipends in graduate school.
-(I’ll say more about this when discussing how to screen programs.)

 • The modest stipends can make it difficult to support dependents in graduate school or to handle emergency expenses.